kaiiyer/hackathon/README.md

 - [Learnxinyminutes](https://learnxinyminutes.com/) - Take a whirlwind tour of your next favorite language.
 Community-driven!
 - [Freecodecamp](https://www.freecodecamp.org/) - To help people learn to code by creating thousands of videos,articles, and interactive coding lessons

+### Productivity
+- [Spotify](https://open.spotify.com/playlist/37i9dQZF1DX8NTLI2TtZa6) - Music to help you concentrate
-- [Coffitivity](https://coffitivity.com/) - Coffitivity recreates the ambient sounds of a cafe to boost your creativity and help you work better
+- [Coffitivity](https://coffitivity.com/) - Recreates the ambient sounds of a cafe to boost your creativity and help you work better
+- [Defonic](https://defonic.com/) - Combine the sounds of the world into a melody

 Contributions are always appreciated

-### Credits:
-A big thanks to [Amy Chan](https://github.com/ANAMIKAPISHARODY)